 4. The weather is (usually) just right

 Although the temperature begins to drop in September, it is still really comfortable most of the time – albeit a bit windy on occasion.
 (Full disclosure: the wind was actually kind of crazy during our trip in September, but nothing unbearable).
-However, Iceland’s weather is very unpredictable all year and there is always a chance of a freak storm as you get closer to winter – so keep that in mind and be flexible with your travel plans in case a road ends up closing (note: this usually doesn’t effect the main Ring Road), and check the weather regularly.
+However, Iceland’s weather is very unpredictable all year and there is always a chance of a freak storm as you get closer to winter – so keep that in mind and be flexible with your travel plans in case a road ends up closing (note: this usually doesn’t affect the main Ring Road), and check the weather regularly.

 The average highs for September & October range from the mid-to-high 40s (Fahrenheit), with lows getting down to the mid-30s in October.
 Precipitation is also higher during this time than in summer, but in our experience, it was mostly in the form of fog and drizzle.